Who is our Ideal Pet Owner?

 This is possible because the dog owners have good command over their dog and have a great relationships and communications with their dogs.
 They’re all on the same page!

-For trained dogs, groups training classes are an invaluable resource to polish up and add great levels of distraction to your training.
+For trained dogs, perhaps AFTER completing our dog boarding and Training camp, group training classes can be an invaluable resource to polish up and add great levels of distraction to your training.
 In our opinion, to begin learning concepts in a group is not productive.

 That said, we offer Long Island dog training classes in Suffolk County to members who have completed one of our training programs.
 This is Free of charge and grants extra training and guidance for your dog while forging friendships with other members!